 Wooden planks under every roller

-Loaded shingle weight can gouge concrete; driveway boards stay under the rear rollers for the full rental window.
+Loaded shingle weight will gouge unprotected concrete; driveway boards stay under the rear rollers for the rental window.

 Sweep zone